Digital forensics: 2000s: Developing standards

 Since 2000, in response to the need for standardization, various bodies and agencies have published guidelines for digital forensics.
 The Scientific Working Group on Digital Evidence (SWGDE) produced a 2002 paper, Best practices for Computer Forensics, this was followed, in 2005, by the publication of an ISO standard (ISO 17025, General requirements for the competence of testing and calibration laboratories).
-A European-led international treaty, the Convention on Cybercrime, came into force in 2004 with the aim of reconciling national computer crime laws, investigative techniques, and international co-operation.
+A European-led international treaty, the Budapest Convention on Cybercrime, came into force in 2004 with the aim of reconciling national computer crime laws, investigative techniques, and international co-operation.
 The treaty has been signed by 43 nations (including the US, Canada, Japan, South Africa, UK, and other European nations) and ratified by 16.

 The issue of training also received attention.
 Commercial companies (often forensic software developers) began to offer certification programs, and digital forensic analysis was included as a topic at the UK specialist investigator training facility, Centrex.

 In the late 1990s, mobile devices became more widely available, advancing beyond simple communication devices, and were found to be rich forms of information, even for crime not traditionally associated with digital forensics.
 Despite this, digital analysis of phones has lagged behind traditional computer media, largely due to problems over the proprietary nature of devices.

 Focus has also shifted onto internet crime, particularly the risk of cyber warfare and cyberterrorism.
 A February 2010 report by the United States Joint Forces Command concluded the following:

 The field of digital forensics still faces unresolved issues.
 A 2009 paper, "Digital Forensic Research: The Good, the Bad and the Unaddressed" by Peterson and Shenoi, identified a bias towards Windows operating systems in digital forensics research.
 In 2010, Simson Garfinkel identified issues facing digital investigations in the future, including the increasing size of digital media, the wide availability of encryption to consumers, a growing variety of operating systems and file formats, an increasing number of individuals owning multiple devices, and legal limitations on investigators.
 The paper also identified continued training issues, as well as the prohibitively high cost of entering the field.